 CNA is organized into four business segments: Specialty (professional, financial, and specialty property/casualty products), Commercial (property/casualty coverage for businesses), International, and Other Non-Core (primarily run-off long-term care businesses).
 CNA's affiliates include The Continental Insurance Company and CNA Surety.
 While commercial insurance is generally stable stuff, CNA has faced the same downturn other big insurers have seen over the past few years.
 With commercial lending still sluggish, businesses have less to insure and fewer workers to cover.

 Diamond Offshore Drilling owns and operates rigs located offshore about 10 countries including the US.
 Boardwalk Pipeline consists of interstate natural gas pipeline systems originating in the Gulf Coast region, Oklahoma, and Arkansas, and extending north and east; natural gas storage facilities in four states; and natural gas liquids pipelines and storage facilities in Louisiana.

 Loews Hotels operates a chain of 24 hotels -- 23 in the US and one in Canada.

 Through its subsidiaries, diversified Loews has operations in Canada and beyond.
 Its CNA Financial unit operates primarily in the US.
-Loews Hotels has 17 properties in the US and two in Canada, while Diamond Offshore has drilling rigs located off the coasts of about a dozen countries in addition to the US and markets its products worldwide.
+Loews Hotels has 22 properties in the US and one property in Canada, while Diamond Offshore has drilling rigs located off the coasts of about a dozen countries in addition to the US and markets its products worldwide.
 Boardwalk Pipeline operates 14,000 miles of pipelines in 13 US states and serves customers in the northeastern and southeastern US.

 Sales and Marketing